 The most recent count for pollen and spores are listed to the right.

-The allergen counts are supplied by allergist Dr. Joseph Leija who goes to the roof of the Gottlieb Professional Building every weekday morning (during allergy season, April to October) to gather pollen samples.
+Allergist Joseph Leija, MD, measures pollen counts each weekday morning in Melrose Park.
+Pollen samples are gathered every weekday morning (during allergy season, March to October) from the roof of the Gottlieb Professional Building.
 Pollen grains and spores are collected from a cubic meter sample of air and counted under a microscope.

 |Source||Peak season||Low count||Moderate count||High count||ALERT: Those with allergies should stay indoors|

 |Grass||May to June||Less than 5 grains||5 to 20||21 to 200||More than 200|

 |Trees||March to May||Less than 15 grains||15 to 90||91 to 1,500||More than 1,500|